srnichols/StampsPattern/docs/Azure_Stamp_Pattern_Sample_App_Plan.md

 - Every entity (Task, Category, Tag) is stamped with tenantId and enforced at the API layer.
 - Users only see and modify data from their tenant; cross-tenant access is blocked by policy.

+### 5.7 Attachments
+- Users can upload and remove attachments from a task; supported common media/document types.
+- Uploaded files are stored in Azure Blob Storage under a tenant-scoped container or prefix.
+- The blobUri, filename, content type, size, and audit info are persisted with the task in Cosmos DB.
+- Only same-tenant users with access to the task can list/download attachments.
+- Uploads use time-limited SAS; direct blob access without SAS is blocked.

+### 5.8 Task Icon/Emoji
+- Users can select an icon/emoji from a curated set.
+- Selected icon displays on task rows and task detail.
+- Icon value persists with the task and is optional.

 ## 6. UI Wireframes (ASCII Sketches)

 ### 6.1 Dashboard / Task List